 Promotional marketing refers to a strategic approach of using targeted campaigns to attract and retain customers while achieving specific business goals, such as increasing sales, building brand awareness, or improving customer loyalty.
 This approach relies on data-driven insights, audience segmentation, and compelling messaging to design personalized experiences that resonate with the target audience and motivate them to take desired actions.

-Ultimately, the main difference between giving away swag and promotional marketing is that the former focuses on tangible items that may or may not resonate with the target audience, while the latter centers on delivering a compelling message and experience that inspires customers to take action- and measuring that action.
+Ultimately, the main difference between giving away swag and marketing with promotional products is that the former focuses on tangible items that may or may not resonate with the target audience, while the latter centers on delivering a compelling message and experience that inspires customers to take action- and measuring that action.

 Many companies make the mistake of giving away promotional items without creating a marketing strategy.
 They believe that giving away promo items like mugs, pens, and business cards will be enough to attract customers and promote their brand.
 However, this approach often doesn't work because the promo items are not targeted toward the right audience.
 For instance, if you buy for trade shows and giveaways without knowing your target audience, you might be wasting your budget on people not interested in your products or services.
 As a result, the promotional product may end up as desk fill or in the landfill, and your marketing campaign will fail.
 So, they often resort to tendering promotional products to limit expenses.
 However, the only thing tendering does is reduce the cost of waste instead of reducing the actual waste.